 The type of database is important because it can help determine what kind of monitoring tools are needed.
 Also, the type of work being done is important because it can help determine which features are most useful for that specific situation.

-- Does it support connecting database instances from multiple DBMSs?
+- Support connecting database instances from multiple DBMSs

 - Optimizing and debugging SQL queries